rweigel/phys305/syllabus.md

 * wrote down a few key equations, and then
 * looked at the solution to verify that your reasoning was correct and that you are confident that given time and no algebraic mistakes, you could get the correct answer.
 Because I give so many potential exam problems, you will need to pseudo-solve some problems.
 I will not be able to provide detailed solutions to all problems.
 In some cases, only a terse explanation of major steps or the final answer will be given.

 > It is easy to find solved physics problems.
 Reading the solution before thinking about them is about as useful as learning to play basketball by watching a video.
-If you aren't confident that you can solve a problem, try a full solution and compare your solution with a classmates before looking at the answer.
-If you are fairly confident you can solve it, pseudo-solve it.
+If you aren't confident that you can solve a problem, try a full solution and compare your solution with a classmate's before looking at the answer.
+If you are confident you can solve it, pseudo-solve it.

 How to read:

-* Read explanation of a topic and fill in missing steps.
+* Read an explanation of a topic and fill in the missing steps.
-* Close book and attempt to repeat the explanation.
+* Close the book or web page and attempt to repeat the explanation.
 Check your answer.
-If you got it wrong, re-visit problem a day later.
+If you got it wrong, re-visit the problem a day later.
-* If you are successful, attempt to re-solve the problem in a different way (for example, using a different coordinate system or using Gauss' Law instead of Coulomb's law, etc.).
+* If you are successful, attempt to re-solve the problem differently (for example, using a different coordinate system or using Gauss' Law instead of Coulomb's law, etc.).
 Check answer.
 If you got it wrong, re-visit problem a day later.
-Keep a separate notebook with a list of things that you had issues with and how you resolved them.
+Keep a separate notebook with a list of things you had issues with and how you resolved them.

 %I learned quite a bit about how to think like a professional physicist from my advisor in graduate school.
 Anytime I would bring up a concept, he would start from first principles, set up a geometry, do dimensional analysis, and write down facts that he knew.
 Then he would repeat my question to me and attempt to answer it.
-Doing this over-and over serves two purposes (1) It cements in the fundamental concepts by repeating them often and (2) gets you thinking about the fundamentals.
-I often times rely on this approach when a student asks me about a problem on a physics-related topic that have not thought about for many years.
+Doing this repeately serves two purposes (1) It cements in the fundamental concepts by repeating them often and (2) gets you thinking about the fundamentals.
+I oftentimes rely on this approach when a student asks me about a problem on a physics-related topic that have not thought about for many years.

 %To succeed in physics, you should do the same.
 Use Google and/or a textbook only after you have written down everything you know and attempted to solve a problem with what you wrote down as a starting point.
-In addition, think about symmetry, dimensions, and related problems that you know how to solve and can used to check your answer by taking a limit.
+In addition, think about symmetry, dimensions, and related problems that you know how to solve and can use to check your answer by taking a limit.
 I'll give many examples of this throughout the semester, but related to the last point, if you are given a 2-D problem, try to solve a simpler or 1-D problem for which you know the answer.
 Then try the more complex or 2-D problem.
 You probably happen to remember that the electric field falls off like $1/r$ for an infinite line of charge.
 It has to fall off more slowly than $1/r^2$, and you should know that Coulomb's Law depends on $1/r^2$.
 If asked to calculate the field for a finite line of charge, first see if you can calculate the equation for the 1/r dependence.
 Then try the finite line problem - the equation will be a bit more complicated, but having solved the 1/r problem, you will have a prepped yourself.
 As another example, if asked to compute the field associated with a finite sheet of charge, compute the field for a finite line of charge first, check that your answer is correct in the limit that the line is long, and then try the sheet problem.

 %I will be giving you tips like this throughout the semester.
 Force yourself to follow the problem-solving approaches that I suggest.
 Many students have a problem-solving approach from freshman/sophomore physics that won't work for more advanced courses (for example, relying on memory instead of relying on your ability to solve a problem by building up from a few basic principles that you have memorized).